Skip to main content

 "After scraping leads, add a human review step to approve them before adding to the CRM"

-The AI agent automatically creates a HITL block with:
+The AI agent automatically creates a HITL block with the appropriate configuration based on your description.

 Display Formats